wsafight/fixi/README.md

 #### Requests

-fixi works in a fairly straight foward manner, I encourage you to look at [the source](fixi.js).
-It adds an event listener to elements with the `fx-action` attribute.
+fixi works in a fairly straight-forward manner, and I encourage you to look at [the source](fixi.js).

+The main entry point is that processes the initial DOM and any newly added content looking for elements with the `fx-action` attribute on them.

+When it finds one it will establish an event listener on that element that will dispatch an AJAX request via `fetch()` to the given URL, and the response HTML will be inserted into the DOM based on the other fixi attributes on the element.

 The default header send with fixi requests is `FX-Request`, which will have the value `true`.

 If an element is within a form element or has a `form` attribute, the values of that form will be included with the request.
+Otherwise, if the element has a `name`, it's `name` and `value` will be sent with the request.

+`GET` & `DELETE` requests will include values via query parameters, other request types will submit them as a form encoded body.

 #### Example